mbraak/django-file-form/README.md

    }
    ```

-2. Listen to events triggered after the additional and removal of file list to add your
+To add metadata to uploaded files, you will need to listen to events triggered after the
+additional and removal of file list (see "Javascript events" for details) to add your own
-  own widgets and functions to update the `data` of this hidden field.
+widgets and event handlers to update the `data` of this hidden field.

-`django-file-form` retrieves the data and assign them to returned file objects with matching
+Upon form submission, `django-file-form` retrieves the data and assign them to returned file
-filename (could be of placeholder and other types) as `f.metadata`.
+objects with matching filename (could be of placeholder and other types) as `f.metadata`.

 ## Upgrade from version 1.0 (to 2.0)